Egor3f/rssalchemy/README.md

 - Distruibuted by design (deploy as many workers as you need)
 - Self-hosted; easy to deploy; docker-compose provided
 - Relatively small codebase, written in go + typescript
+- Security and reliability:
+  - Rate-limit by source client IP
+  - Rate-limit by target domain (to prevent 429 if many tasks target the same site)
+  - Block service workers
+  - Prevent WebRTC leak if using proxy
+  - Block localhost and private IPs (including proxy server's internal services)
+  - Chrome is sandboxed; container is UNprivileged

 [^1]: Cookies require support from your RSS reader/aggregator.
 Miniflux works, others are not checked yet.
 [^2]: Nats KV is used to store cookies permanently, it's required for sites that update cookies on every request, like